 Garden Betty is a personal blog — written, designed and photographed by me — to share my love of the outdoors and my support of the Slow Movement.
 I draw endless inspiration from the organic processes of slow gardening, slow food, and slow travel.
 (Read more on why I write about my garden.)

 Just a mere year after my site launched, Country Living magazine named Garden Betty the “Best Blog in Gardening” and I was featured in the December/January 2012 issue.
 Exactly 12 months later, on the second anniversary of Garden Betty, I landed in the pages of HGTV magazine as a garden expert!

-My blog has since been mentioned in a multitude of media (including the Los Angeles Times, The Guardian, and MSN Money) but my proudest achievement to date was the release of my first book, The CSA Cookbook (Voyageur Press, 2015).
-The book was a #1 New Release on Amazon for several weeks running, and believe me, no one is more blown away by it than I am!
+My blog has since been mentioned in a multitude of media (including Better Homes and Gardens, Los Angeles Times, The Guardian, and MSN Money) but my proudest achievement to date was the release of my first book, The CSA Cookbook (Voyageur Press, 2015).
+The book has been a #1 New Release on Amazon for several months running, and believe me, no one is more blown away by it than I am!

 Since those humble beginnings in September 2010, blogging has become an even greater inspiration as I continue to learn and grow my craft.

 I am a believer in the “work to live, not live to work” school of thought.
 And if you truly love what you do — not just for work, but also in life — that energy will come back to you tenfold.
 Every day I embrace the creativity around me, from the spirit of the people I meet to the beauty of the places I discover (or even rediscover).